yonkahlon/Zenject/Documentation/Factories.md

 ```

-And similarly for FromInstance, FromMethod, FromSubContainerResolve, or any of the other <a href="#construction-methods">construction methods</a>.
+And similarly for FromInstance, FromMethod, FromSubContainerResolve, or any of the other construction methods.

 Using FromSubContainerResolve can be particularly useful if your dynamically created object has a lot of its own dependencies.
 You can have it behave like a Facade.
-See <a href="#sub-containers-and-facades">here</a> for details on nested containers / facades.
+See the Subcontainers section for details on nested containers / facades.

 ## <a id="abstract-factories"></a>Abstract Factories